 All DNP students will complete a total of 1000 hours at the completion of the DNP program regardless of entry (BSN-DNP, PM-DNP).
-All DNP students will complete a minimum of 500 hours in N950 (5 credits).

 Post-master's students may require additional N950 credits if they do not have a baseline of 500 hours from their master's program.
 Any additional credits will be determined upon admission with the DNP Program Director.